 - Do I have to attend the DMV hearing and the trial in person?
 In most cases, we can appear in your behalf at the DMV hearing.
 In most "ordinary" misdemeanor level DUIs, we can also appear in your stead at the trial, if there is one.
 However, you stand a better chance in court if you make a personal appearance and the jury can see and hear from you.
 And if it is a felony level DUI charge, you will often be required to attend, though it is still possible to negotiate on this point with the court.

 - When will my home state take action based on my California DUI arrest?
 The answer to this question depends on the policy of each state, but many will wait for the DMV hearing but not for the trial results, in deciding on whether or not to suspend your driver's license.
+At that point, it will be the same as if you got your DUI in your home state in that your license will be suspended.

 - Do I need one lawyer for proceedings in California and another one to fight the DUI in my home state?
 It will not be necessary, typically, to hire two lawyers, one for each state, especially since the results in your home state are so closely tied to the results of your hearing/trial in California.
+Hiring a California based DUI lawyer or at least someone very familiar with California DUI law will be best since it is the California statutes that ultimately underlie and determine the whole process you will be going through.

 - What punishment will I receive in my home state if convicted of a California DUI?
 Typically, your home state will restrict your driving privileges in the same way that California restricts them, only your home state's action will affect you everywhere instead of just in California.

 - When can my license be restored if it is suspended based on a out of state California DUI?
 Only after you fulfill all sentencing elements imposed by the California court, such as attending DUI classes and paying applicable fines, will your home state likely reinstate your license.
 However, you must first contact the California DMV/court to get this done or have your DUI lawyer take care of it for you.
+Your driving privileges will not be automatically in force again once the official suspension period expires.
+You must go through the process of reinstatement, which may take weeks.

 - What if you are caught driving in California after that privilege has been suspended?
 This would trigger additional penalties under California Vehicle Code Section 14601.
 You would likely be facing time in county jail and heavy fines, and such a violation would also be reported to your home state.
+Remember that driving on a suspended license, especially one suspended for a DUI, is taken much more seriously than just driving without holding a valid license or without your license present on your person at the time.

 Contact Us Today